-- 5.2.1 A soil and groundwater monitoring plan must be submitted to SEPA at least 3 months prior to any monitoring taking place. - 5.2.2 The soil and groundwater monitoring plan must include: - (a) the substances to be monitored; - (b) the locations at which monitoring will be carried out; - (c) monitoring frequency; and - (d) monitoring methodology. - 5.2.3 Soil and groundwater monitoring must be carried out in accordance with the soil and groundwater monitoring plan. - 5.2.4 The soil and groundwater monitoring plan must be reviewed no later than 6 months after each monitoring event.
-The review should determine whether any changes to monitoring locations, frequency or parameters are required and where changes are proposed, a revised plan must be submitted to SEPA.

-5.2.5 Groundwater monitoring must be undertaken as specified in Table 5.
+- 5.2.1 A soil and groundwater monitoring plan must be submitted to SEPA at least three months prior to any monitoring taking place. - 5.2.2 The soil and groundwater monitoring plan must include: - (a) the substances to be monitored; - (b) the locations at which monitoring will be carried out; - (c) monitoring frequency; and - (d) monitoring methodology. - 5.2.3 The soil and groundwater monitoring plan must be reviewed no later than six months after each monitoring event.
+The review should determine whether any changes to monitoring locations, frequency or parameters are required and where changes are proposed, a revised plan must be submitted to SEPA. - 5.2.4 Groundwater monitoring must be undertaken as specified in Table 5.